hi-wm/hi/worknotes/sxa/rendering-variants/2-working-references-links.md

 <summary>Part 2 - Working with References and Links</summary>
 <br />

+Link to YouTube video for this section [SXA Rendering Variants Part 2 - Working with References and Links](https://youtu.be/rrz-dKYjHp0)

 Following up on the previous *Rendering Variants* *Blog Post* has been extended.
 The Author / Single-Line Text has been subbed for Authors / Multiroot Treelist with a dynamic source.

 ![alt text](assets/images/sxa-rendering-variants/SXA-Rendering-Variants-Working-References-Links-Dynamic-Source.png "SXA Rendering Variants Working with References and Links Dynamic Source Example ")